kghose/kghose.github.io/linux-tips/README.md

 ```
 Brother_HL_L2300-181  kg  165888   Sun 21 Sep 2025 07:48:03 PM EDT
 ```
-Here the `-181` is the job number/
+Here the `-181` is the job number.

 Remove a print job
 ```